Publication Ethics

 • Human Oversight: Authors must carefully review and edit all AI-generated content to correct any inaccuracies, omissions, or biases.

-• Ethical Compliance: Authors are responsible for ensuring that their work is original, that all sources are properly cited, and that the use of AI does not infringe on third-party rights.
+• Ethical Compliance: Authors are responsible for ensuring that their work is original, all sources are properly cited, and that AI does not infringe on third-party rights.

 • Familiarization with Policies: Before submitting, authors should familiarize themselves with the journal’s policies, including the Author GuidelinesPlagiarism Policy, and Withdrawal, Retraction, and Correction Policy.